dpoetzsch/keyman/README.md

 # KeyMan

-A gnome shell extension to access the keyring in a convenient way.
+A gnome shell extension to access the keyring and/or keepassx in a convenient way.

 Simply search for your password and copy it to clipboad by clicking it.
 After a certain amount of time it will be removed automatically (default is 5 seconds).